satopian/poti-kaini-EN/README.md

 ## Change log (timezone: Asia/Tokyo, UTC+09:00)

+### [2021/07/16] v3.03.10 lot.210614
+- CSRF measures using fixed tokens have been introduced.
+You can reject unauthorized posts from outside the site.
+If the theme HTML does not support tokens
+`define('CHECK_CSRF_TOKEN', '1');`
+To
+Change to
+`define('CHECK_CSRF_TOKEN', '0');`.
+If you enable this setting when the theme is not supported, you will not be able to post.
+If this setting is not present in `config.php`
+`define('CHECK_CSRF_TOKEN', '0');`
+Is treated the same as.
+- Moved to the method of checking HTML at the time of output.
+Administrators can no longer use HTML tags.
+HTML tags that have already been entered will be deleted.
+The output is the HTML tags removed and escaped.
+- The form on the top page and the mini-less form displayed in each thread have been abolished.
+This is because you cannot set the CSRF token in a static HTML file.
+- Chicken Paint is now available on your smartphone.

 ### [2021/06/17] v3.02.0 lot.210617
 - Addressed an issue where the Chicken Paint screen would be selected.
 - Prevents returning to the previous screen with Windows ink and two-finger gestures when drawing with PaintBBS NEO and shi-Painter.